 Austrian zoologist and entomologist, who discovered that bees communicate with each other using a kind of dance – the waggle dance’, to indicate the locations of sources of nectar.

 A figure of eight dance performed by honey bees to communicate the location of nectar food sources to other members of the honey bee colony.
-Read about the Waggle Dance.
+Read about and watch the Waggle Dance.

 Made by bees for the construction of cells for larvae and honey.
 Wax is also used to cap cells when the nectar gathered by honey bees has completed its transformation into honey.
 Read more about wax.

 Wax moth (lesser wax moth - Achroia grisella; greater wax

 moth – Galleria mellonella)

 Cause serious damage as they feed on the wax of combs, leaving a silky, matted debris.

 A bee hive designed by William Broughton Carr in 1890, which has a pagoda-like appearance.
 See honey bee hives.

 A female bee.
 Worker bees perform many of the colony tasks, and are the most numerous of the bees within a colony.
 Read more about honey bee colonies.